 Priority Start 20 Review – Results of Our Test Rides

-Love at first ride, our 6-year-old tester was pure smiles and was eager to keep riding.
+Love at first ride, our main 6-year-old tester was pure smiles and was eager to keep riding.
 From cruising around the neighborhood to keeping up with his older siblings on longer rides, the Start 20″ was quick and responsive and easily held its own.
 With a lightweight frame weighing only 19.6 lb., the Start didn’t hold back our average-sized 6-year-old tester from cruising up hills or leaning through turns.
-For more ambitious mountain bike rides, the Start wouldn’t be our first choice, but for the vast majority of rides that 5 to 8-year-olds go on, the Start 20 is an ideal choice.

 Perfectly sized for our tester in size 5 clothes, the Start 20 is small enough to provide a comfortable transition from a 16″ bike, while being large enough to provide plenty of room for growth.
 With a seat height range of 22″ to 28.5″, the Start is smaller than most 20″ bikes on the market and has significantly higher quality components and a better overall design than bikes found in big box stores.